Search

 7 - 11 3 to 4"36 - 48" 24 to 36"60 - 90 days

 Artichokes do best in cool weather and are usually planted indoors and transplanted outdoors.
-They grow best in humid areas where temperature remains below 50 F for a long period of time.
+They grow best in humid areas where temperatures remain below 50°F for extended periods.
 Start seeds indoors 6 to 8 weeks before setting outdoors.
-Plants require 50 F to 70 F temperatures to induce budding.
-Spring planting should occur as soon as soil can be worked and after last frost, and fall planting done in September, October, and November for spring harvest.
+Plants require temperatures of 50°F to 70 F temperatures to induce budding.
+Spring planting should occur as soon as the soil can be worked and after the last frost, and fall planting should be done in September, October, and November for a spring harvest.
 When seedlings are 2" to 4" tall, transplant them into larger pots so roots can grow properly.
 Protect the plants from frost.
-Plants become less productive in 5th and 6th year and new plants should be grown.
+Plants become less productive in the 5th and 6th year, and new plants should be grown.
 Plants can grow 3 to 5 ft tall.

 Soil Requirements: